 Before you decide to get in touch with me about working for your organisation, you understandably want to know my track record and more about the type of work I have undertaken and results generated.
-To help you, I have provided a selection of PR case studies on projects I have devised, managed and implemented – see below for non-membership related projects, and click to a different page for membership organisation activity.
+To help you, I have provided a selection of PR case studies on projects I have devised, managed and implemented – (read more case studies of membership organisation activity).

 Southern Water was considering using social media and I was consulted for advice on suitable platforms.
 I explained the different platforms and how they could be used, giving advice and suggestions on the type of content most likely to generate results.